xhf394/Tic-Tac-Toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is a Tic-Tac-Toe online Game.
+This is a Tic-Tac-Toe online Game with responsive design page style.